phoenixframework/phoenix_live_view/guides/introduction/installation.md

 end
 ```

 Add LiveView NPM dependencies in your `assets/package.json`.
+For a regular project, do:

 ```json
 {